top of page

 F: Miss Eliza Francis, authoress, my Lord

-E(stunned by the luminous Lord): Why your Lordship – I wasn’t half afraid – in fact am in surprise and admiration – you are neither so sombre nor so magnificently stern as imagined – in fact you look so sweet and charming – like Shelley
+E(stunned by the luminous Lord): Why your Lordship - I wasn’t half afraid - in fact I am in surprise and admiration - for you are neither so sombre nor so magnificently stern as imagined

-B: huh? – Pray, sit down - I will not hear one word until you are seated - (aloofly) you appear to have a very independent spirit
+B: Pray, sit down - I will not hear one word until you are seated - (aloofly) - you appear to have a very independent spirit

-B: You are not married are you? - you said your ‘family.'
+B: You are not married are you? (glares angrily) - you said your ‘family'

-B: I thought you could not be married - you look so young (underlooking) - seventeen, eighteen is the utmost I can allow you to be
+B: I thought you could not be married (glare fades) - you look so young (underlooking) - seventeen, eighteen is the utmost I can allow you to be

 The conversation moves to the fire, the sofa - and poetry